eositis/MegaFlash/firmware/README.md

 Execute `make` to build the project.

-## Build Target
+## Build Targets

 There are two build targets, `a2c` and `a2cp`.

 Target `a2c` is for Apple IIc.
 The output file is `iic.bin`.
 Target `a2cp` is for Apple IIc plus.
 The output file is `iicplus.bin`.

 The linker of CC65 is capable of patching a binary file.
-So, no additional tools are needed to generate the output file.
+So, no additional tools are needed to generate the output files.

 ## Development Guide
 The makefile generates the output files in two steps.
 Step 1 generates the new binary codes.
 Step 2 merges the new codes to the orginal ROM files.